Bun-Loyd-Tedlos/Jeremy-Howard-Learning-Style/README.md

 *   iterative improvement
 *   public benchmarking

+It rewarded:
+* adaptability
+* implementation
+* experimentation
+* optimization
-It rewarded adaptability, implementation, experimentation, optimization, and practical intuition more than credentials, prestige, or theoretical status.
+* practical intuition more than credentials
+* prestige or theoretical status.

 ---